microsoft/InnerEye-DeepLearning/docs/building_models.md

   Dice scores).

 Ensemble models are created by the zero'th child (with `cross_validation_split_index=0`) in each cross-validation run.
+Results from inference on the test and validation sets are uploaded to the parent run, and can be found in `epoch_NNN` directories as above.
-The results (scores, plots etc) from individual child runs are uploaded to the parent run, in the `CrossValResults` directory.
+In additional, various scores and plots from the ensemble and from individual child runs are uploaded to the parent run, in the `CrossValResults` directory.
 This contains:
 * Subdirectories named 0, 1, 2, ... for all the child runs including the zero'th one, as well as `ENSEMBLE`, containing their respective `epoch_NNN` directories.
 * A subdirectory named `scatterplots`, containing a `jpg` file for every pairing of component models